nemmtor/ts-databuilders/README.md

   expect(...);
 })
 ```
-Above code obfuscated with all of the default values you need to provide in order to satisfy typescript.
+Above code is obfuscated with all of the default values you need to provide in order to satisfy typescript.
 Where in reality the only thing specific to this single test is the fact that some new content was provided to `updateContent` method.

 Imagine even more complex scenario: